17th June to 3rd July 2019

 On our way back down the camino, we were trying to find my bike, but couldn’t see it anywhere, luckily I’d thought whilst walking that I may not be able to find the bush again, so took a photo of the general area, after showing that to Antonio, he figured out which bush my bike was behind, and put it in the back of the pickup.
 Jeez, what a vulnerable situation I was in, I’m not a very trusting person, but had to fully trust that Domingo and Antonio were good guys, and that’s what they turned out to be.
-It was painful, Domingo drove slower and slower to try and make it comfortable for me but I could feel every stone and slight undulation.
+The pain from my arm was something of the like I had never experienced before, every slight movement was painful Domingo drove slower and slower to try and make it comfortable for me but I could feel every stone and slight undulation.
 They kept saying ‘not much longer on the camino’ and the surfaced road was soon, but it seemed to take forever!
 I don’t know which village we went to or how long it took, they took me to a clinic and waited around until I was in good hands.
 I was put in a wheelchair, my arm still in my fashioned-up sling, and taken inside.

 In Spain, medics won’t tend to you unless you have your EHIC card, mine had run out around ten days before, I ordered a new one before my trip, but it hadn’t arrived in time to bring with me.
 Luckily, very luckily, only two days before I’d phoned my mate Paul, whose house the card went to, and asked him to send me a photo of the new card, I saved it to my cloud.